EuBiome/ARG-Identification/README.md

 # ARG-Identification
 This project aims to detect and analyze antibiotic resistance genes in metagenomic samples.
-The project has benn funded by Regione Veneto - POR-FESR 2014-2020 - Azione 1.1.1  Submission N. 10232721
+The project has been funded by Regione Veneto - POR-FESR 2014-2020 - Azione 1.1.1  Submission N. 10232721

 In order to run the code it is necessary to install python3, kraken2, rgi, megahit and trimmomatic.